cowboyai/cim-start/doc/Domain.md

 Now we have some real information we can use to build something.

-There exists a Domain called Lucy's Lemonade, it is owned by Lucy's Lemonade, LLC. of which Lucy LaGrange is a Member.
+> There exists a Domain called Lucy's Lemonade, it is owned by Lucy's Lemonade, LLC. of which Lucy LaGrange is a Member.

 That is our initial Domain.

 Order doesn't matter here.
 In other words, we can build meaningful expressions from different perspectives:

-Lucy Lagrange is a member of Lucy's Lemonade who owns the Domain Lucy's Lemonade.
+> Lucy Lagrange is a Member of Lucy's Lemonade, LLC. which Owns the Domain Lucy's Lemonade.

-Lucy's Lemonade, LLC. is an organization consisting of Lucy LaGrange and a Domain of Lucy's Lemonade.
+> Lucy's Lemonade, LLC. is an Organization consisting of Lucy LaGrange and owns a Domain called Lucy's Lemonade.

 And now AI can decipher all of this and make sense of the relationships.